How to Shave Your Butt: an Illustrated Guide

 Continue to rinse your razor frequently to prevent the cartridge from becoming clogged.
-If you have just a light amount of hair growth around your anus, you can use the Wahl Micro Groomsman personal trimmer.
+If you have just a light amount of hair growth around your anus, you can use the Wahl Micro Groomsman personal trimmer instead.

 After you’ve removed all the hair and are satisfied with your shave, rinse any excess shave gel and stray hairs off with cold water.
 You may also want to use a non-irritating body wash.

-Pat yourself dry with a fresh, clean towel; using an old towel may introduce bacteria into the skin.
+Pat yourself dry with a fresh, clean towel; using an old towel may introduce bacteria onto the skin.

 Apply a generous and even amount of antiseptic/razor bump treatment to your skin.
 This treatment is best applied right after you rinse your body.
 Allow the antiseptic treatment to dry before applying any body powder or putting on clothes.

 Depending on your skin type, this may or may not burn a little.
-You should apply the antiseptic for the first few days, everyday, after you shave.
+You should apply the antiseptic for the first few days after you shave, every day.

-Now apply body powder to your bum; this will keep you dry and fresh, plus prevent any chaffing or itching.
-You should re-apply the body powder everyday.
+Now apply body powder to your bum; this will keep you dry and fresh, plus prevent any chafing or itching.
+You should re-apply the body powder every day.

 What method of hair removal would you prefer for your butt?See results without voting